Det One: History

 In preparation for the Second Battle of Fallujah, Marines from the Det One, along with Green Berets from the 5th SFG, SEALs, and Marine Force Recon, were heavily involved in shaping operations prior to the 7 November D-DAY when coalition forces entered the city.

 However, the deployment also revealed interservice tensions.
-The Navy commander of Naval Special Warfare Squadron One did not utilize Det One as a cohesive unit but parceled its capabilities as needed.
-In particular, the intelligence section was parceled out to other Navy units, instead of supporting Det One operations, as the Navy lacked intelligence personnel who understood ground combat.
+The Navy commander of United States Naval Special Warfare Command (USNSWC) Squadron One did not utilize Det One as a cohesive unit but parceled its capabilities as needed.
+In particular, the military intelligence section was parceled out to other Navy units, instead of supporting Det One operations, as the Navy lacked military intelligence personnel who understood ground combat.

 Following the conclusion of the deployment in September 2004, the Marine Corps and USSOCOM continued to negotiate details of the long-term relationship through 2005, while Det One trained for a possible second deployment.
-Though deployment proposals were rejected on the basis that Det One was to provide the nucleus of the future permanent MARSOC organization, it was disbanded on 10 March 2006 and its members dispersed throughout the Marine Corps.
-The experience of Det One provided critical intelligence on the organization and integration of a Marine special-operations force into USSOCOM and was instrumental to the planning of MARSOC.
+Though deployment proposals were rejected on the basis that Det One was to provide the nucleus of the future permanent United States Marine Forces Special Operations Command (MARSOC) organization, it was disbanded on 10 March 2006 and its members dispersed throughout the Marine Corps.
+The experience of Det One provided critical military intelligence on the organization and integration of a Marines special operations forces into USSOCOM and was instrumental to the planning of MARSOC.